 - Thursday & Friday, November 23rd & 24th, 2017 – NO SCHOOL (Thanksgiving Holiday) **NO Extended Care

-Besides the individual lessons the children receive throughout the week, during the month of October we will be learning about;
+Besides the individual lessons the children receive throughout the week, during the month of November we will be learning about:

-Besides the individual math lessons the children receive throughout the week, during the month of August we will be learning about;
+Besides the individual math lessons the children receive throughout the week, during the month of November we will be learning about:

 - The children will be practicing their addition, subtraction, multiplication, and division using the stamp game, multiplication board, and bead frame, according to their level.